Skip to main content

 Data Formatters

-Raccoon supports Protos and JSON as the primary data formatters.
-Protobufs can be used to send event via websockets, REST or gRPC whereas JSON is supported only for websocket and REST endpoint.
+Raccoon supports Protobuf and JSON as the primary data formatters.
+Protobuf can be used to send event via websocket, REST or gRPC whereas JSON is supported only for websocket and REST endpoint.

-With a websocket connection the content type is identified based on the mesage type.
-If the message type is binary it is assumed that the formatting is protobufs and if the message type is text then formatting is assumed to be JSON.
+With a websocket connection the content type is identified based on the message type.
+If the message type is binary it is assumed that the formatting is protobuf and if the message type is text then formatting is assumed to be JSON.

-Raccoon accepts an SendEventRequest proto that wraps multiple Event proto.
+Raccoon accepts a SendEventRequest proto that wraps multiple Event proto.
 This enables clients to send an event in real-time or multiple events in batches.

-Refer to raccoon.proto for how you can build the request.
+Refer to raccoon.proto to learn how you can build the request.

 message SendEventRequest {